 ED 275 HUMAN LEARNING explores theories of human development, learning, and motivation.
 The practical applications of these theories in educational psychology are presented.
 Students will be actively engaged in the learning process through a variety of assignments and activities including clinicals, presentations, reflections and other experiences relevant for their portfolio development.
 This course includes a field experience component.
+Students must register for ED 211 concurrently with this course.
 3 credits.